Choose a tab above to find words that begin with that letter.

 closed

-("closed or 'shut' clubface, closed stance") can apply to the alignment of the body/stance or clubface - for a right-handed player the stance would be closed if the body were aligned to the right of the target and a closed clubface would be aimed
+("closed or 'shut' clubface, closed stance") can apply to the alignment of the body/stance or clubface - for a right-handed player the stance would be closed if the body were aligned to the right of the target and a closed clubface would be aimed to the left of the target

 Example: I made sure my stance and clubface were both a little bit closed, as I was trying to hook the ball.